Gallipoli Anzac Day Centenary 2015

 Day 10 (Farewell)

 Sadly our tour ends this morning.
 After breakfast, we will be transferred to the airport to meet our onward flight.
-Passengers joining our extension tours of Turkey or the Western Front will be transferred to the meeting points for those tours.
 Our journey in the footsteps of the original Anzacs may be over, but the memories will last a lifetime.
 (B)

 Please note: This itinerary is an indication of the sites that will be visited on the tour, but the order of touring on each day may be altered.
 This itinerary is also subject to change once final plans for Anzac Day services have been announced.